rfinnie/jekyll-finnie/_posts/2018-05-27-linux-on-the-libre-computer-tritium-allh3cc-h5.md

 The hardware is slick and good quality, and indeed it fits in standard Raspberry Pi cases (though the chip layout isn't identical, so cases which expect e.g. a heatsinked SoC chip to be in a certain place won't be compatible).
 When it arrived, I started looking at what to do with it.

 Here's where the company sort of dropped the ball, in my opinion.
-They offer 3 models; a 512MiB Allwinner H2+ and a 1 GiB Allwinner H3 (the H2+ and H3 are effectively identical 32-bit SoCs), and a 2 GiB 64-bit Allwinner H5 (which is what I got).
+They offer 3 models: a 512MiB Allwinner H2+ and a 1 GiB Allwinner H3 (the H2+ and H3 are effectively identical 32-bit SoCs), and a 2 GiB 64-bit Allwinner H5 (which is what I got).
 The H5 is effectively a completely different and incompatible SoC to the H2+/H3.
 Further confusing the matter is the model name for all three is "ALL-H3-CC".

 As of this writing, there is only a single [WiP Armbian image](https://www.armbian.com/tritium-h3/), but just for the H2+/H3.
 The comments on the Kickstarter page are understandably confused, with people trying to use that image on their H5 and getting no video or activity other than a red power LED.
 I did some digging and found the ALL-H3-CC H5 is very similar to [Orange Pi PC 2](https://www.armbian.com/orange-pi-pc2/), which has a supported image.
 I tried it out, and it mostly works.
 HDMI video (and presumably audio), USB and serial all work, but Ethernet does not (but a random USB Ethernet adapter I added worked fine).
 I posted my findings on the Kickstarter comments section to help people at least verify their hardware is working until official images are produced.